digital-skills-for-researchers/slideshows/_modules/reproducible-workflows/tdd/index.md

       In science we apply Occam's razor, like in TDD we want to choose the simplest thing that could possibly work

       Theory building is a social process.
-      For a scientific theory to become accepted
+      For a scientific theory to become accepted it must survive scrutiny.
+Science doesn't move smoothly like the idealized vision it likes to present itself.
+Scientists can unconsciously and consciously bias their experiments, misanalyse, misinterpret and avoid results that show their ideas are wrong or faulty.

+      In TDD we try to avoid this issues.
+Tests are written up front, we are trying to avoid wishful thinking about how things go by stating upfront what expect.